 Research shows that 47% of users expect a site to load within two seconds while conversions will rapidly decline with each second after this.
 Faster loading times instantly improve a user’s opinion of your business, not least because they will associate it with having a genuine local presence.

 By now, you should be aware that cyberattacks occur every 39 seconds.
 Using a CDN protects your website against DDoS attacks, especially when traffic spikes occur or traffic comes from malicious IP addresses.
-Improved SSL security certificates will analyse all relevant data from individual geographical servers.

 In many cases, the website will be further protected by a Web Application Firewall (WAF) to block malicious traffic.
 It is a significant boost to your website, which can prevent you from reputational and financial damage.
 When your web host provides good security measures too, you should be able to navigate this minefield without major disruption.